ryangu1232/clothingrepo/README.md

     - WORKINGpictures.py code finally works
     - takes images from ebay search query and prints the link.
     - code takes link of images and prints them when it is called on.

+Update 5/30/2023
+    - WORKINGPICTURES.py now takes the link from merge.csv and displays the picture in "iamgefordemo:notredame.png
+    -